cognitedata/reveal/apps/discover/README.md

 # Automated Testing

 We use Jest for running automated unit tests.
-TestCafé is used for end-to-end tests.
+Cypress is used for end-to-end tests.
 Both of these will be run in the Jenkins Pipeline after pushing to a branch.

-For help writing testcafe you can check the [examples](https://github.com/DevExpress/testcafe-examples/blob/master/README.md).
+For help writing Cypress checkout the [documentation](https://docs.cypress.io/guides/getting-started/writing-your-first-test).

 ## User identities